About Wellsville, KS

 City News

-The Wellsville Police Department is taking applications for the position of Police Officer.
+The City of Wellsville is taking applications for the position of Public Works Laborer II.

 Storm water Improvements at High School!